 - the impact of the occupational therapy profession is largely proportional to the number of practitioners with teams, programs and organisations working in that field of practice, and

-Ultimately this site will have served it’s purpose to the extent that it helps you ‘do something, do more, do better’ (WHO, 2013) in our profession’s response to displaced people.
+Ultimately this site is useful to the extent that it helps you ‘do something, do more, do better’ (WHO, 2013) in our profession’s response to displaced people.

 You might also like

 - Literature published by occupational therapists regarding displacement

 - The WFOT Human Displacement Position Paper